Build a big and strong back with the seated cable row

 Make sure your feet are pressed hard into the footrests, if using a specialist row machine, or planted securely if using a standard cable machine.
 Maintain a slight bend in your knees so your legs aren’t fully locked out.

 Keeping your chest up and back straight, initiate the move with your elbows to row the handles in towards your abs.
-Make sure your elbows stay tight to your sides and don’t flare out to the sides, and keep your torso at right angles to your legs: you don’t want to “rock” back as your row the weight towards you, nor “rock” back forwards as you return to the start position.
+Make sure your elbows stay tight to your sides and don’t flare out to the sides, and keep your torso at right angles to your legs: you don’t want to “rock” back as you row the weight towards you, nor “rock” back forwards as you return to the start position.

 This is an upper-back exercise, so you want your powerful back muscles to do the majority of the work, not your biceps.
 So really drive with your elbows and focus on getting a good muscular contraction at the top of the move, when your hands are closest to your torso.
 Hold this position with your shoulder blades retracted for a second or more to place even more tension on the working muscles.

-Squeeze and hold
+Squeeze and hold your back muscles

-If you train with a partner get them to place a finger between your shoulder blades then try to “squeeze” their finger between your upper back muscles as your row the bar or handles in towards your ribcage.
+If you train with a partner get them to place a finger between your shoulder blades then try to “squeeze” their finger between your upper back muscles as you row the bar or handles in towards your ribcage.
 If training alone then imagine there is a finger there to squeeze.
 It’s a simple tip, but it focuses the mind on moving the muscles better, and works wonders for developing a thicker and stronger upper back.

 Try these tips to build a bigger, stronger and wider chest!